-- Notable volumes of stormwater remain uncaptured, presenting an opportunity to improve water quality through enhanced stormwater management. - Local sandy loams, having moderate infiltration rates and pore sizes, provide an opportunity for natural filtration potential to improve water quality. - Integrating green infrastructure into existing urban development-including parks, schools, and roadways-can mitigate runoff and prevent water quality degradation. - Existing plans and efforts-such as the LRS Adaptation to Address the LA River Bacteria TMDL for the Upper Los Angeles River Watershed Management Group (which RH WA is part of), Scientific Study and WMPs-have identified numerous additional Project opportunities at both the regional and site-specific scale.
+- Notable volumes of the SSMB WA's stormwater runoff remain untreated by SCW Program wet-weather capture Projects and presents a considerable opportunity to continue to improve water quality. - Existing plans and efforts-WMPs-have identified numerous additional Project opportunities at both the regional and site-specific scale.
 These plans establish objectives focused on regional collaboration, stormwater runoff capture, pollutant reduction, and compliance with MS4 permit-driven TMDL requirements.
-Supported by CIMPs, which track water quality trends and evaluate the effectiveness of BMPs, these planning efforts provide a strong foundation for data-driven decision-making.
-Building on this prior analysis and monitoring, the SCW Program is well-positioned to fund Projects that are strategically designed to improve water quality at the watershed scale.
+Supported by CIMPs, which track water quality trends and

-- Adding wet-weather capture storage to existing dry-weather capture Projects could yield enhanced treatment capabilities. - Runoff flows and associated pollutants following wildfires may be mitigated by advancing climate-ready communities through implementation of best O&M practices and NBS, which reduce chance of wildfires, utilize native vegetation, and promote ecosystem resiliency.
-While particularly beneficial along the urban-wildland interface-where wildfire risks are heightened-such practices can also provide meaningful water quality benefits throughout the RH WA.
+- evaluate the effectiveness of BMPs, these planning efforts provide a strong foundation for data-driven decision-making.
+Building on this prior analysis and monitoring, the SCW Program is well-positioned to fund Projects that are strategically designed to improve water quality at the watershed scale. - Integrating green infrastructure into existing developments-including parks, schools, and roadways-can mitigate runoff and prevent water quality degradation